Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     plot(density(rnorm(1000)))
     dev.off()

-We don't really have a fix for this yet, only a workaround.
+We don't really have a fix for this yet, only a dirty workaround.
 The workaround is to avoid the use of the `"quartz"` device, which is the default on macOS.
 However we can't do this via an `Rprofile` file (it's ignored by `R CMD build` and `R CMD check`) so we use the following hack: